Luming-L/NGG/Welcome file.md

 Most LTR are **endogenous retroviruses**
 Some elements are more than 10kb in length.
 97% of contigs ended in LTR elements
-The number of substitution to the repeat consensus - an estimate of the relative age of the LTR retroelement **no. subs per site** - the axolo
+The number of substitution to the repeat consensus - an estimate of the relative age of the LTR retroelement **no. subs per site** - the axolotl genome has undergone a long period of transposon activity
 ### HoxA cluster and intron size constraints
 ### A reduced Pax-family complement
 Pax3 is lost